 - In-hospital pharmaceuticals

-Private health insurance hospital cover policies are designed to pay benefits on a wide range of treatments you receive as a hospital inpatient.
-While the exact list of procedures and services covered varies depending on the level of cover you choose, most Australian private health funds pay benefits to cover the following inpatient medical costs:
+Private health insurance hospital cover policies pay benefits towards a wide range of treatments.
+While the exact list of procedures and services covered varies depending on the level of cover you choose — basic, bronze, silver and gold — most Australian private health funds pay benefits to cover the following inpatient medical costs:

 - Hospital accommodation, including for day surgery and overnight stays